VolkerBergen/convertx/README.md

 # Word-to-HTML/JSON (for EnduringWord commentary)

-We aim bto build a converter for our german translations (see [ICF project](https://bibel-kommentar.de)) of the [Enduring Word](https://enduringword.com/) commentary from Word to HTML/JSON, in order to publish it at EnduringWord and Bibleserver.
+We aim to build a converter for our german translations (see [ICF project](https://bibel-kommentar.de)) of the [Enduring Word](https://enduringword.com/) commentary from Word to HTML/JSON, in order to publish it at EnduringWord and Bibleserver.

 #### Important ressources:
 - (Input) Word-files at OneDrive.